Flank/gcloud_cli/google-cloud-sdk/lib/tests/unit/calliope/testdata/markdown/gcloud_hidden-group_hidden-command.md

 ## GCLOUD WIDE FLAGS

-These flags are available to all commands: --configuration, --flatten, --format, --help, --log-http, --top-group-flag, --user-output-enabled, --verbosity.
+These flags are available to all commands: --configuration, --flags-file, --flatten, --format, --help, --log-http, --top-group-flag, --user-output-enabled, --verbosity.
 Run *$ link:gcloud[gcloud] help* for details.

 ## NOTES

 This command is an internal implementation detail and may change or disappear without notice.